-The names of forty fifty (50) officers are inscribed on the sanctuary walls within the memorial.
+The names of fifty (50) officers are inscribed on the sanctuary walls within the memorial.
 Each of these individuals has sacrificed their life, in the service of protecting the communities, neighborhoods and homes of New Hampshire.

 The service of these heroic individuals spans more than 128 years, beginning with the first recorded line of duty death in 1886, to the last, recorded in 2014.